aarneranta/deptreepy/README.md

 For example,

+   match_trees SEQUENCE_ (LEMMA politi*)

+matches trees that are "about politics", i.e. contain a lemma starting "politi".

    match_subtrees TREE (AND) (HEAD_DISTANCE >0) (HEAD_DISTANCE <0)

 matches trees that have both a head-final and a head-initial constituent: `(AND)` is true